faldor20/nottui/docs/tutorial/hackernews/bin/tangled/tangled_tutorial.md

 ```

-Notice how we pass the all the other ui into the sorting prompt, this is becasue we want it to popup over everything
+Note that we pass all the other UI into the sorting prompt because we want it to pop up over everything:

 ```ocaml
   W.vbox